 Denali is sub-adult green sea turtle who was rescued from Inwater Research Group’s St.Lucie site, missing their front left flipper after a large predator attack.
 Unfortunately, this patient also suffers from a disease called Fibropapillomatosis, that has caused several small papilloma tumors to form on their flippers and soft tissue.
-Denali is currently healing after a successful tumor removal surgery and made a full recovery from their flipper amputation/ injury.
+Denali endured a successful tumor removal surgery and made a full recovery from their flipper amputation/ injury.
 They were released back into the wild at Red Reef Park on January 13th, 2023.

 Fun fact: Denali is apart of our “national parks” theme, named after Denali National Park in Alaska!

 Admission date: 8/25/22

 8/25/22: Admitted to rehab missing a front left flipper, markings indicate possible shark attack.
 Freshwater bath and marine leech egg removal.

 8/26/22: Begin supportive care regiment and daily nebulizing treatments.

 9/2/22: Small FP tumor identified near right front flipper.